dalogue1/PicoDVI-N64_PCB/README.md

 This is created in KiCad 6.0.11 and the project files are included.
 I have not yet created the associated schematic but plan to make one.

-The zip for the Gerber files is provided.
+The zip for the Gerber Files is provided.

 ![PicoDVI-N64_PCB-Front](https://github.com/dalogue1/PicoDVI-N64_PCB/assets/133064876/229bf70d-1fcd-4e96-a488-81059325d73f)